Sergey-pr/movie-games-tg/README.md

 * **api.js** - is an axios api instance with all the requests
 * **utils.js** - contains helper functions

+## Database

+Database consist of 6 tables

+* **answers** - saves how many points each user got on each card for teh first time for the leaderboard.
+* **bot_files** - saves telegram file ids, so we don't upload files for every response and just use already uploaded files.
+* **card_processors** - saves state for card processor for user
+* **cards** - saves cards data some fields are duplicating with different affixes `ru` and `en` for translations.
+* **schema_migrations** - saves applied migrations to database, it is a
+  <a href=https://github.com/amacneil/dbmate#dbmate>Dbmate</a> technical table
+* **users** - saves users data like username or preferred language

 # App Workflow

 App works in 2 languages English and Russian depending on user's telegram language.
 You can also change language on app's main page.

+1. On backend load we send request to register callbacks to backend `bot-updates` handler.
-1. When typing `/start` to the bot, bot will respond with a welcome message using callback endpoint `POST /api/public/bot-updates/`
+2. When typing `/start` to the bot, bot will respond with a welcome message using callback endpoint `POST /api/public/bot-updates/`
-2. On load we get telegram `initData` and send it to backend `POST /api/public/login/` where we validate it by hash, and if it is valid, we send JWT token in response to confirm that requests go from telegram users.
+3. On app load we get telegram `initData` and send it to backend `POST /api/public/login/` where we validate it by hash, and if it is valid, we send JWT token in response to confirm that requests go from telegram users.
 Frontend stores JWT token and uses it for all private api requests.
-3. On top of the main page there is a language switch.
+4. On top of the main page there is a language switch.
 On switch we send request to save user's preferred language `POST /api/user/lang/`
-4. When we press the play button, we go the PlayGame page, where frontend sends request to get all the cards `GET /api/cards/` then shuffle it and shows the first card.
+5. When we press the play button, we go the PlayGame page, where frontend sends request to get all the cards `GET /api/cards/` then shuffle it and shows the first card.
-5. Cards images are stored by ids, and we serve them from backend with `GET /api/public/bot-image/{image_id}/`
+6. Cards images are stored by ids, and we serve them from backend with `GET /api/public/bot-image/{image_id}/`
-6. After user answered right or wrong we send request to save how many points user have got `POST /api/user/answer/` and show card info page.
+7. After user answered right or wrong we send request to save how many points user have got `POST /api/user/answer/` and show card info page.
-7. When user answered on all the cards we show how many points user have got.
+8. When user answered on all the cards we show how many points user have got.
 From there user can go back to main page.
-8. From main page user can go to the rules page which is static or leaderboard.
+9. From main page user can go to the rules page which is static or leaderboard.
    Leaderboard info we get with a `GET /api/leaderboard/` method.
+10. If you set yourself as admin (database table `users` column `is_admin` set `true`) you can use bot command `/add` which will guide you through process of adding new cards to the game.
 # Usage

 ## Docker compose